diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 }
 ~~~

-We do this a few times until all the delegting transiction are expanded:
+We do this a few times until all the delegting transition are expanded:

 ~~~
 :: write ['0', '1'] ['0', '1']+[' '] {